2sky/Vidyano/README.md

 This project is heavily based on the [Polymer project](https://www.polymer-project.org/). if you want to add your own web components to your application, check out the site for all library documentation, including getting started guides and tutorials, developer reference, and more.

-Apart from Polymer, we also have dependencies to several support libraries such as:
+Apart from Polymer, the Vidyano Client also uses a number of support libraries such as:

 * [moment.js](http://momentjs.com/)
 * [linq.js](http://linqjs.codeplex.com/)